MalteEbner/DPR_MNIST/README.md

 The task was to develop a classifier in Matlab to reach maximum accuracy on the MNIST dataset.

 The convolutional neural network implemented reached 99.56% accuracy and used data augmentation.

-File containint the main script: https://github.com/MalteEbner/DPR_MNIST/blob/master/NN/deepNN.m
+File containing the main script: https://github.com/MalteEbner/DPR_MNIST/blob/master/NN/deepNN.m